Halleywood/PourDecisionsBackEnd/README.md

   * I had originally designed this API with the intention of keeping the User's more private information like the email and password seperate from the User's profile data.
   * I thought I would grab all of this information at once on the frontend registration form and store in a single Data Transfer Object, and then on the backend I would parse the information into their respective entities.
   * However, I continued to run into errors trying to set the attributes and the relationships in the correct order.
+#### Wins:
+* Debugging
+  * I encountered quite a few issues with my setting my data, and I feel like this project really helped solidify model relationships and how that data is set.
+* Understanding the testing process
+  * At first I was very resistant to the process of writing tests first, but I have seen first hand how anticipating errors and possible edge cases can help write better code and I ran into far fewer issues because I was coding such small increments.
+  * I also appreciate how the user stories model the tests and really ensure that the end-user's goals are maintained.
 ## Project Management
-* Timeline: I prefer to use a Gantt chart because it has a time aspect
+* Timeline: I prefer to use a Gantt chart because it has a visual time aspect that I have found helpful to respect and follow my own timeboxing.
   ![TIMELINEpourdecisions2](https://github.com/Halleywood/PourDecisionsBackEnd/assets/87944545/f2bf786c-7196-4f7b-b606-4519675b18d6)
 * User Stories:
   ![pourdecisionsuserstories](https://github.com/Halleywood/PourDecisionsBackEnd/assets/87944545/46ccd6b8-4ede-4f8e-b197-30ebfe0b1109)